-The Criminal Finances Act makes companies and partnerships criminally liable for failing prevent tax evasion.
-At The Hughes Partnership Accountants and Business Advisors Limited, we can provide guidance on the key aspects of the Act and the implications for your business in the Solihull area.
+The Criminal Finances Act makes companies and partnerships criminally liable for failing to prevent tax evasion.
+At The Hughes Partnership Accountants and Business Advisors Limited, we can provide guidance on the key aspects of the Act and the implications for your business in the Coventry area.

 - Domestic fraud offence